golden-headed-quetzal-1600-GettyImages-1252266111

 Golden-headed Quetzal

-Appearance: The Golden-headed quetzal is a medium-sized bird with a vibrant golden head, neck, and chest.
+Appearance: The Golden-headed Quetzal is a medium-sized bird with a vibrant golden head, neck, and chest.
 It has dark green plumage on its back and wings, with a red belly and underparts.
 The long tail feathers are iridescent green and can reach up to 30 inches in length, making them easily recognizable.

 Behavior: These birds are known for their elusive behavior, often remaining hidden within the dense foliage of the cloud forest.
 They feed primarily on fruits, insects, and small vertebrates.
-The Golden-headed quetzal is known for its distinctive vocalizations, including melodious calls and whistles.
+The Golden-headed Quetzal is known for its distinctive vocalizations, including melodious calls and whistles.

 MALE